nescitus/Rodent_III/books/guide/readme.txt

 active.bin - seeks dynamic positions, based on Kasparov's games without QGD but with Benoni thrown in to stir things up.

+cat.bin - Catalan, classical Queen's Indian, g3 KID as White, Grunfeld and accelerated Dragon as Black.
+Needs a real book in reserve.

 cs.bin - d4, occasionally c4 as White, Caro-Kann and Slav as Black, occasionally
 tries Nimzo-Indian.
 Requires strong main book, as it choses sharp lines.